 I found that the Orca Torches were excellent diving torches with a good battery life.
 For videos I found the beam to be quite strong in full strength, which created unnatural shadows on the subject.
 To compromise I ended up setting a dimmer light set which is possible with the Orca Torch D500V.

-To conclude I would say that the GoPro Hero 4 is quite a good camera to start playing with underwater especially if you intend to do wide angle photos but if you want to do macro you’d better invest in another camera with more versatile zooming options such as the Intovas.
+To conclude I would say that the GoPro Hero 4 is quite a good camera to start playing with underwater especially if you intend to do wide angle photos but if you want to do macro you’d better invest in another camera with more versatile zooming options.
 In other words, if you are planning to make your GoPro your main underwater camera, consider its limits carefully but if you intend to take it with you on your next snowboard or rock climbing trip, like I do, then it’s definitely a great option!